Mom and Pop Art: Cultural references

 "Mom and Pop Art" features several references to famous works of art.
+At the museum, Marge shows Homer The Dogano, San Giorgio, Citella, from the Steps of the Europa by J. M. W. Turner.
+They then pass Pablo Picasso's paintings Old Guitarist, Seated Harlequin and Les Demoiselles d'Avignon.

 In Homer's dream, Homer is lying in a similar way to the woman in French Naïve artist Henri Rousseau's painting The Sleeping Gypsy, as is the lion that licks him.
 After he is waken up by the lion, Homer is attacked by the Vitruvian Man, a drawing by Italian polymath Leonardo da Vinci.
 Then Homer gets attacked by Three Musicians by Pablo Picasso in which their instruments turn into machine guns and shoot at Homer.
 At one point in his dream, Homer sees a clock that drips water.
 The scene is a reference to The Persistence of Memory, a painting by Spanish Catalan surrealist artist Salvador Dalí.
 Near the end of his dream, Homer meets American painter Andy Warhol, who throws soup cans at him.
 It is a reference to Campbell's Soup Cans, a painting by Warhol.

 Also, Johns is portrayed as a kleptomaniac, a person who compulsively steals objects of little to no value.
 It is a reference to Johns's art style, as he usually uses objects from everyday life for his artwork.
 In a scene in the episode, Homer channels his anger into his art.
 The scene is a reference to the 1959 comedy horror film A Bucket of Blood, in which an artist is screaming at a piece of clay to be a nose.
 After having flooded Springfield, Homer tells Marge that the city is "like Venice, without the black plague".
 The line refers to the outbreak of the bubonic plague that swept through Europe in the 14th century.
 In the scene, a lion can be seen swimming in the water.
 The notion that lions can swim is a reference to the season 2 episode "Bart the Daredevil", in which the famous daredevil Lance Murdock performs a stunt that involves swimming lions.